mdcao/npAnalysis/README.md

 ```

 ###Strain typing with gene presence and absence
-The database for gene presence and absence strain typing for K. pnuemoniae, E. coli and
+The database for gene presence and absence strain typing for K. pneumoniae, E. coli and
 S. aureus can be obtained as follows:
 ```
 wget https://swift.rc.nectar.org.au:8888/v1/AUTH_15574c7fb24c44b3b34069185efba190/npAnalysis/StrainTyping.tar.gz